ReggaeUlli/BA_data/README.md

     <ip of host>:9000

-   laod example flows from the flows.json file
+   laod example flows from the flows.json file and fit for your usecase

+   ## install and run python script for camera pictures:

+   install python

+    sudo apt-get install python

+   install pip

+    sudo apt-get install pip

+   install OpenCV and socket

+   when downloaded the repo as mentioned above just run the

 # Notice:

    - you may need to run the docker commands as sudo